-But you can still have periods.
-As I mentioned, you could have PCOS and endometriosis.
-Or you could have PCOS and painful periods, many women do get menstrual cramps and Spain just introduced menstrual leave for the first time.
-And you know, it can be debilitating.
-And it can really interfere with homework with quality of life and all of these things.
-And sometimes things like ibuprofen and things are not not enough.
-So there are there are other medications.
-And you mentioned before about taking a pill and look, I totally agree.
-The first line of treatment and PCOS is lifestyle management that is actually defined in the national and international guidelines.
-It's not woowoo out there to say lifestyle is the first line the future is in the nice guideline it is and so you want to have you know diet and, and lifestyle changes.
-However, that often doesn't get translated in actual care because of lack of time and like maybe lack of knowledge the telling people to go away and lose weight come back when they want to have the baby just doesn't cut it.
+It is and so you want to have, diet and lifestyle changes.
+However, that often doesn't get translated in actual care because of lack of time and maybe lack of knowledge.
+Telling people to go away and lose weight, come back when they want to have a baby, just doesn't cut it.
 But I also think there shouldn't be medication shaming.
-I think that some people will be able to manage their PCL asking using diet and lifestyle and other women will need extra interventions maybe met a woman because of the insulin resistance or assisted fertility treatment.
-And I think that's why just trying to understand the individual patient and where they're at.
-But I certainly found when I was a teenager, my menstrual cramps were interfering with my homework, and I was, you know, a very studious person I wanted to achieve so I really would need to get through my exams, but I was generally fit and healthy really well.
-And I attribute that to my parents moving cooking.
-You know, I grew up essentially eating a very healthy South Asian diet.
-And lots of things like oats and fruit and vegetables and pulses.
-And you know, I was active walk the dog and I never had any issues.
-That was when I had kind of heard that you had an obstacle any consultant as a mother as well,
+I think that some people will be able to manage their PCOS using diet and lifestyle and other women will need extra interventions.
+Maybe metformin, because of the insulin resistance, or assisted fertility treatment and I think that's why, just trying to understand the individual patient and where they're at.
+But I certainly found, when I was a teenager, my menstrual cramps were interfering with my homework, and I was a very studious person, I wanted to achieve, so it enabled me to get through my exams, but I was generally fit and healthy, really well.
+And I attribute that to my parents' amazing cooking.
+I grew up essentially eating a very healthy South Asian diet of lots of things like oats and fruit and vegetables and pulses, and I was active, walked the dog and I never had any issues.

+It can't have hurt that you had an obs and gynae consultant as a mother as well.